The Siberian Husky Dog: Discover All The Facts

 Although this beautiful breed can be challenging with the proper socialisation and training they can be great companions and one thing is for sure if you own a Siberian every day will be an adventure.

 This is down to personal preference but there are some factors to consider A male will be slightly larger and possibly more dominant, although there are owners with feisty females who will disagree.
 Females can be more independent and tend to accept affection on their terms whereas a male will be more outgoing and eager to interact with everyone.

 Females mature quicker than the boys who will often still be acting goofy well into adulthood.
 Females can also be more jealous than males and quite crafty at getting what they want.
 Of course, there is the question of sex-related behaviours with both, with males the obvious marking, tendency to wander, humping cushions and visitors and with females the mood swings and 2-3 weeks of discharge every 6 months.
 If you are not planning to breed your dogs, spaying your bitch will cost twice as much as neutering your male dog.
 Many people mistakenly presume females are sweet and cuddly but as the old saying goes.

 "If you want a good dog get a male....
 If you want a great dog get a female and cross your fingers".

 Cost of Ownership

-Siberian Huskies are a relatively inexpensive dog to own.
-Husky puppy prices range from £350-£1000 and then there is the cost of vaccinations, micro-chipping and neutering.
+A Siberian is a relatively inexpensive dog to own.
+Siberian Husky puppy prices range from £350-£1000 and then there is the cost of vaccinations, micro-chipping and neutering.
 They are a healthy breed so vet bills should be kept to the minimum but they do need good quality food which will cost £40-£50 per month.